Joints 7 DOF

 Side note

-After getting the classical pipeline working I also trained a PPO-based policy in MuJoCo to see how a learned approach compared on the same task.
-The classical system is more interpretable and easier to debug on hardware.
-The RL policy generalises better to object position variation once trained.
-Both have their place — I just found the planning work more interesting to build.
+After the classical pipeline was working, I also trained a PPO policy in MuJoCo to see how a learned approach did on the same task.
+The classical system is easier to read and easier to debug on hardware.
+Once trained, the RL policy handles object position changes better.
+Both are useful.
+I just found the planning work more interesting to build.